Common searched topics: Manufacturing, Label printing, Sales order

 How to protect completed orders from being modified

-Securing older orders is vital when it comes to maintaining inventory accuracy.
+Securing older orders is vital to maintaining inventory accuracy.
 See below for how inFlow can help you protect historical orders.

-Please note this feature is only available on select plans or add-ons.
+Please note that this feature is only available on select plans or add-ons.

 Web

-In the inFlow, administrators can restrict editing access to completed orders.
-Admins can set the date for when to close an order, and only they can edit it afterward if they choose.
+In inFlow, administrators can restrict editing access to completed orders.
+Admins can set the date for closing an order, and only they can edit it afterward if they choose.

 You can close an order when it’s marked Fulfilled.
 Unfulfilled orders will never get closed.

-1. Go to Global settings (Main Menu > Options > Global.)
+1. Go to Global settings (Main Menu > Settings> Global)

 2. Click on Close transactions.